-But in my opinion they're fantastic anytime, special occasion or not... because who doesn't love crispy hash brown potatoes, sour cream, and loads of cheddar cheese!?
-Comfort food dreams!
-You may even prefer them to mashed potatoes.
+In my opinion, they're fantastic anytime, special occasion or not... because who doesn't love crispy hash brown potatoes, sour cream, and loads of cheddar cheese?
+It's comfort food dreams coming true!
+You may even prefer them to Mashed Potatoes.

 Ingredients for it

 - Hash brown potatoes - you'll find these in the frozen foods aisle of your grocery store, and they are the signature ingredient in this recipe

 - Butter - you're not going to want to skimp on the butter since it makes this classic side dish that much more comforting

 - Sour cream - gives this casserole a little tang and more creaminess

 - Cream of chicken soup - an inexpensive way to add even more richness and flavor to casseroles